Having a good mobile version of your website today is absolutely necessary.

 Google will not automatically distinguish the mobile page as a version of the desktop page, so you will need to add rel=”alternate” and rel=”canonical” tags accordingly to indicate correspondent pages and avoid duplicating content.
 This also lets you keep the backlink weight of a related desktop page.
 Make sure you have all the redirects in place, but keep them to a minimum, so that you won’t drag page speed down.
 To avoid common mistakes, examine Google’s recommendations for creating a mobile website on a separate URL.

-Believe it or not, having only a desktop version will still be an option in a mobile-first world.
+Believe it or not, having only a desktop version is still an option in a mobile-first world.
 Obviously, this is not advisable because you will not get a mobile friendliness boost and will potentially lose a chunk of clientele.
 That being said, it is better to have a fully-functioning desktop-only website than a poorly implemented mobile version.
 Your desktop site will still be searchable from mobile, after all.
-But you should check if your content is accessible using Fetch as Google tool in Search Console.
+You can check if your content is accessible with the Mobile Usability report in Google Search Console.

 Make Sure Your Efforts Pay Off